view7677/java-interview-questions/pages/Threads.md

 ####  58. How you can handle uncaught runtime exception generated in run method?

-Answer.
 We can use setDefaultUncaughtExceptionHandler method which can handle uncaught unchecked(runtime) exception generated in run() method.

 What is setDefaultUncaughtExceptionHandler method?